 The invention of this type of microscopy is generally attributed to Marvin Minsky, who created a working microscope in 1955.
 The original design used a pinhole in front of a zirconium arc as the light source.
-The light point was then focused by an objective lens focused at the focal plane in the specimen.
-The light that passed through was focused by using a second objective lens with the same focus as the first.
+The light point was then focused by an objective lens directed at the focal plane in the specimen.
+The light that passed through was focused again by using a second objective lens with the same focus as the first.
 Any light that passed through the second pinhole struck a photomultiplier to generate a signal related to the brightness of the light.
 The second pinhole stopped the light that came from either above or below the plane of focus from reaching the photomultiplier.

 The original design had no way to produce a real image.
 Instead, the photomultiplier output was translated into an image on the screen of an oscilloscope from military surplus, without the ability to record.
 The technology to produce what we have today just wasn’t available back then.